Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-TIME - Calendar of Events page, information on upcoming TIME meetings and training opportunities.
+TIME - Calendar of Events - Information on upcoming TIME meetings and training opportunities.

 WisDOT State Traffic Operations Center (STOC) handles traffic management for the state of Wisconsin.
 The physical Operations Center is located in Southeastern Wisconsin in the City of Milwaukee.

-The STOC is staffed 24 hours per day, 7 days per week and communicates regularly with sheriff, fire, police, and Wisconsin State Patrol, as well as media outlets and construction project managers.
+The STOC is staffed 24 hours a day, 7 days a week and communicates regularly with sheriff, fire, police and Wisconsin State Patrol, as well as media outlets and construction project managers.

 From the STOC, it is possible to use various traffic management tools, such as: closed circuit television units, ramp meters, variable message signs (VMS), highway advisory radio (HAR), roadway sensors and other tools.
 It is designed to improve the safety and efficiency of the Milwaukee freeway system by reducing incidents and relieving traffic congestion.